 Without consideration of the requesting time difference of the users and the duration difference of the continuous requests for the same content, we analyze the spatial changes of content popularity.
 In Fig. \ref{fig-new0}, we show the predicted local popularity, the real local popularity for the considered region in comparison with the real global popularity for all the regions, where the content ID is marked according to the real global popularity of its representing content in descending order.
 It can be observed that most of the contents with the real local popularity larger than 0.2 have a content ID smaller that 2000, which reveals that most of the local popular contents originate from the global popular ones.
+This also reveals that when a user preference model cannot be well learned due to sparse data, the global {popular} contents can be selected as the user's initial requesting contents.
 We can observe that the contents with the content ID smaller than 500 generally have a larger real global popularity but a fluctuant real local popularity.
 We can also observe that the real global popularity approximately follows a typical Zipf distribution whereas the real local popularity does not.
-These observations reveal that the local popularity changes with the spatial popularity dynamics and does not necessarily follow the global popularity, and confirm the necessity of our proposed learning based edge caching policy.
+These observations reveal that the local popularity changes with the spatial popularity dynamic and does not necessarily follow the global popularity, and confirm the necessity of exploring the distribution of content popularity in a specific region.